Infrared and Ultraviolet Power Counting on the Mass Shell in Quantum Electrodynamics

 \textbf{Abstract.} A power counting rule is provided that allows us to obtain upper bounds for the absolute values of Feynman parametric integrands.
-The rule reflects both the ultraviolet (UV) behavior and the infrared (IR) one taking into account that the external momenta are on the mass shell.
-It gives us an ability to prove rigorously the absolute convergence of the corresponding integrals.
-The consideration is limited to the case of the quantum electrodynamics (QED) Feynman graphs contributing to the lepton magnetic moments and not containing lepton loops and ultraviolet divergent subgraphs.
+The rule reflects both the ultraviolet and infrared behavior taking into account that the external momenta are on the mass shell.
+It gives us the ability to rigorously prove the absolute convergence of the corresponding integrals.
+The consideration is limited to the case of the quantum electrodynamics Feynman graphs contributing to the lepton magnetic moments and not containing either lepton loops or ultraviolet divergent subgraphs.
 However, a rigorous mathematical proof is given for all Feynman graphs satisfying these restrictions.
 The power counting rule is formulated in terms of Hepp's sectors, ultraviolet degrees of divergence and so-called I-closures.
 The obtained upper bound can not be substantially improved: the illustrative example is provided.
-The paper provides the first mathematically rigorous treatment of the UV behavior together with the on-shell IR behavior with some kind of generality.
+The paper provides the first mathematically rigorous treatment of the ultraviolet behavior together with the on-shell infrared behavior with some kind of generality.
 Practical applications of this rule are explained.